hmb/weapon-rotator-oxp/ReadMe.txt

 - the laser temperature should stick with each weapon
 - what happens when you rotate weapons in unusual condition (during docking, while scooping, whilst close to the sun...)?
-- different versions of the Weapon Rotator (low-cost, professional)
+- different versions of the Weapon Rotator (low-cost, high quality)
 - shielding and Auto-Rotator still have to be implemented.
 - reasonable prices have to be discussed
 - add decent sound files